If the weather is too hot, too cold, too wet or too anything, you may find yourself looking for a place to play indoors in Champaign-Urbana

 Champaign Public Library – Find many computers, puzzles, activity tables and more at the largest library around.

-Urbana Free Library – There are puzzles, a train table, games, playhouse, and computers, to name a few.
+Urbana Free Library – There are puzzles, games, playhouse, and computers, to name a few.

 Tolono Public Library – Check out the small gem of a library and find a great indoor play area (but small) geared towards children 5 and under.
 A puppet theater, toys, and a unique structure await.